 Agile

-As a Product Architect at AppTweak, I lead a squad focused on a specific set of products alongside the Engineering Manager and Product Manager.
+As a Product Architect at AppTweak, I lead a squad alongside the Engineering Manager and Product Manager, owning a specific set of products.

 Ruby